microsoft/FluidFramework/docs/content/docs/get-started/dev-env.md

 ### Explore the code

 Using your code editor, open the FluidHelloWorld folder and navigate to the `./src` sub-folder.
-Any file changes will automatically trigger a re-render on any open tabs.
+Any changes to these files will automatically trigger a re-render on any open tabs.

 ### Hello World Tutorial